Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Physical Enrichment

-Experiences that engage the senses, especially smell.
-Sniffing, exploring textures, noticing sounds, and gentle environmental changes can all support calmer behavior.
+Experiences that engage the senses — especially smell.
+Sniffing, texture exploration, and environmental shifts often support calmer behavior.

 Physical Enrichment